JanDitzen/xtbreak/README.md

  F(4|3)              21.38            15.28           11.83           10.04
  F(5|4)               8.29            15.76           12.25           10.58
 --------------------------------------------------------------------------------
-Detected number of breaks:                4               4               4
+Detected number of breaks: (min)          2               2               4
+                           (max)          4               4               4
 --------------------------------------------------------------------------------
+Null hypothesis rejected more than once after non-rejection.
-The detected number of breaks indicates the highest number of breaks for which the null hypothesis is rejected.
+ The detected number of breaks indicates the minimum and maximum number of breaks for which the null hypothesis is rejected.

 Estimation of break points
                                                            N    =     60
                                                            T    =     82
-                                                           SSR  =     37.78
+                                                           SSR  =     52.33
                                                       Trimming  =      0.15
 --------------------------------------------------------------------------------
   #      Index     Date                          [95% Conf.
 Interval]
 --------------------------------------------------------------------------------
   1        15      2020w19                       2020w18        2020w20
-  2        34      2020w38                       2020w37        2020w39
-  3        47      2020w51                       2020w50        2020w52
-  4        59      2021w11                       2021w10        2021w12
+  2        59      2021w11                       2021w10        2021w12
 --------------------------------------------------------------------------------
 ```

-We find evidence for 2 and 4 breaks.
+We find evidence for 2 and 4 breaks. ``xtbreak`` displays the number of breaks the first time the hypothesis is not rejected, in this case 2 breaks.
 As this is a panel data set, we account for cross-section dependence as well using ``csa(L.cases)`` and we set the minimal length to 10% with ``minlength(0.1)``:

 ```
-. xtbreak deaths L.cases, vce(hac) csa(L.cases) trimming(0.1)
+xtbreak deaths L.cases, vce(hac) csa(L.cases) trimming(0.1)

 Sequential test for multiple breaks at unknown breakpoints (Ditzen, Karavias & Westerlund.
 2021)